2025 ANNUAL REPORT

 money counting moving towards entrepeneurial income

 60% of the 2025 income (41.8 million euros) was secured through the Europe region.
 The Netherlands Ministry of Foreign Affairs remains our largest donor, contributing 43% to our income, predominantly through its programmes Reclaim Sustainability! and Pathways to Prosperity.
-Due to the termination of USAID funding, only 2 million euros (3%) of the 2025 income was secured through the North America region in 2025.
+Due to the termination of USAID funding, only 2 million euros (3%) of the 2025 income was secured through the North America region in 2025 compared to the 4.7 million euros (8%) in 2024.

 The percentage of regional own fundraising decreased marginally from 38% in 2024 to 37% in 2025.

 Income from Government Grants remains the main source of income at 58% of total income, followed by income from companies at 20.5%.
+Lottery income rose by 50% from 2.9 million euros to 4.4 million euros due to expanded Dutch and German Lottery programmes.
 Income diversification continues to be a high strategic priority in this period of changes in governmental funding priorities.

 Aggregated direct expenditure for 2025 is 71.6 million euros, 2.6 million euros lower than the budget of 72.6 million euros and 9 million euros lower than the expenditure in 2024.
 The expenditure variances are mainly due to funding decreases, as expenditure is directly linked to the funding secured.